ranemahmed/Kaitech-Internship-2025/README.md

-# KAITECH Internship 2025 – Projects & Deliverables 🎓💻
+# KAITECH Internship 2025 – Tasks & Deliverables 🎓💻

 Welcome to my internship repository for **KAITECH Winter Internship Program 2025**.
 This repository includes all tasks files developed throughout the internship.